-Mood of the Boardroom live debate: Grant Robertson and Paul Goldsmith debate
+Mood of the Boardroom debate: Robertson digs knife into Goldsmith over errors

+Goldsmith questioned how many of the Government's promises had actually materialised, particularly in respect of the number of houses built.

+Goldsmith also called the first lockdown brutal and questioned the Government's strategy in combating the pandemic.

-In what has been a year fraught with complexity, the economy has become the major talking point in the lead up to the election.
+The exchange in barbs come in a year fraught with complexity, during which the economy has become the major talking point in the lead up to the election.

 This makes today's debate between Finance Minister Grant Robertson and National's finance spokesman Paul Goldsmith for Herald's Mood of the Boardroom all the more important.